PrincetonUniversity/VST/doc/catalog-of-examples.md

 - **Multilevel:**  The C program must not only be proved to implement a functional mode, the functional model must be proved to actually do the desired thing.
 - **Unified:**  The C-program proof and high-level proof should be done in the same logical framework so that they can be composed into a single, machine-checkable, end-to-end theorem.
 - **Composable:** Even if they are not in the same logical framework, the _specification_ of the C-program proof should be able to mention operators from the functional model (function names and other abstractions) so that the low-level and high-level theorems can be composed "on paper".
-- **Low-expressive:** The proof system for C-program proofs should be expressive enough to verify "dusty deck" programs that do all-to-clever things with data representations.
+- **Low-expressive:** The proof system for C-program proofs should be expressive enough to verify "dusty deck" programs that do all-too-clever things with data representations.
 - **High-expressive:** The proof system for high-level proofs should be expressive enough to verify high-level specifications with entirely nontrivial application-specific mathematics.
 - **Open-source:** The C program and its proofs (low-level and high-level) should be open-source so that people can examine and compare them.
 - **Documented:** The verification should be (if possible) documented in a paper so people can understand what it's about.